 (B) The employer or the claimant shall file an application for approval of settlement agreement on the appropriate form with the administrator of workers' compensation.
-Each application shall include the signature of the claimant and the employer, except as follows:
+Each application shall include the signature of the claimant and the employer, or their authorized legal representative, except as follows:

 (1) A claimant may file an application without an employer's signature in the following situations:

 (a) The employer is no longer doing business in Ohio;

 (b) The claim no longer is in the employer's industrial accident or occupational disease experience as provided in division (B) of section 4123.34 of the Revised Code and the claimant no longer is employed with that employer; or,

 (c) The employer has failed to comply with section 4123.35 of the Revised Code.

 (2) If a claimant files an application without an employer's signature, and the employer still is doing business in this state, the bureau shall send written notice of the application to the employer immediately upon receipt of the application.
 If the employer fails to respond to the notice within thirty days after the notice is sent, the application need not contain the employer's signature.